bojandro/human_benchmark_fooler/README.md

 ## Summary

-A set of `Python` scripts with `Selenium` to surpass human limits in accomplishing simple tasks available on <a href='https://humanbenchmark.com/'> https://humanbenchmark.com/. </a>
+A set of `Python` scripts with `Selenium` designed to surpass human limits in accomplishing simple tasks available on <a href='https://humanbenchmark.com/'> https://humanbenchmark.com/. </a>

 <br>